nbfigueroa/epimodel-sens/README.md

 Repository for code to evaluate the COVID-19 Models being used by different institutes and proposed to the Indian government.

-Models provided to Indian Government:
+Models provided to Indian Government and info on what is needed to reproduce each model:
-* CDDEP (aka Johns Hopkins) model (SEIR model with +)
+* CDDEP (aka Johns Hopkins) model (SEIR model with  ?)
+  * Don't know model structure yet
+  * Presumably uses CCSE Johns Hopkins data which we have.

 * Cambridge model (Age-structured SIR model): Includes age and social contact structure of the Indian population when assessing the impact of social distancing [arxiv-link](https://arxiv.org/pdf/2003.12055.pdf), predicts 21-day lockdown is not enough to prevent resurgence in virus spread.
+  * Model structure defined in paper, seems easy to implement
+  * The data of infected people is obtained from the website [Worldometers](https://www.worldometers.info/coronavirus/), we currently only have the Johns Hopkins Pull.
+  *
-* UMichigan model (SEIR model with +)
+* UMichigan model (SEIR model with + ?)

 Other well-known models being used by governments/media:
-* Imperial College model (Stochastic agent/Individual-based model)
+* Imperial College model (Stochastic agent/Individual-based model) ??
-* Oxford study (SEIR with Bayesian estimates)
+* Oxford study (SEIR with Bayesian estimates) ??

 These models provide a varied range of predictions which make it hard for policy-makers to decide courses of action to control the epidemic.
+In this repo we will reverse-engineer the models and apply sensitivity analysis techniques to understand what drives such drastic differences across models.